Chandni Plant is known by many names such as Tagar Flower, Crepe Jasmine, East India Rosebay, etc.

-Some of the best potting soil I found are these one:
+Some of the best potting soils I found are these:

 Choosing the right size container (Chandni Flower)

-When you grow chandni flower in pot, it requires different sized container at different stages of its growth period.
+When you grow a Chandni flower in a pot, it requires different-sized containers at different stages of its growth period.

-And once it grows big and start to produce leaves, you can transplant each saplings in a 8 inch pot.
+And once it grows big and starts to produce leaves, you can transplant each sapling into an 8 inch pot.

 Whenever you use a container, make sure to make 4-5 drainage holes at the bottom of it for proper drainage and passage of air, this is very important.

 Otherwise, your plant will die of suffocation and overwatering.